11 great international players who couldn't hack it in the Premier League

 In 41 Premier League games for the club, he scored just 14 times – all of which came in his first, promising season of 2008/09.
 He didn’t last a full second season, though, falling down the pecking order after injury and subsequently being loaned to first club Santos in the second half of the campaign.

-“I started well, but unfortunately there weren’t as many great names as there are these days,” the Brazilian lamented to FourFourTwo recently.
+“I started well, but unfortunately there weren’t as many great names as there are these days,” the Brazilian lamented to FourFourTwo.
 “Manchester City are the only side I’ve left without winning a title.”

 The word ‘legend’ is thrown around a lot these days, especially in football, but Shevchenko is one player who earned that tag.
-The Ukrainian icon is his country’s highest-scoring player of all time (48 goals) and earned the second-highest number of caps (111).
-He won the Champions League with Milan and only one player has ever scored more than him for the Italian giants.
+The Ukrainian icon is his country’s highest-scoring player of all time (48 goals) and garnered the second-highest number of caps (111).
+He won the Champions League with Milan and only one player has ever scored more goals for the Italian giants.